TZWYJY/academic-website/content/post/getting-started/index.md

 ---
 title: Congrats！Happy birthday for Zhu's first website.
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Welcome 👋 to Zhu's first website.
+Let's make a new story right here!

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: Welcome 👋 to Zhu's first website.
+Let's make a new story right here!
+Thanks for the help from The Wowchemy website builder for Hugo, along with its starter templates.
+Below is the guidance for website building that may be helpful to you.

 # Link this post with a project
 projects: []